 - The SCP Foundation has determined that an un-hatched SCP-1051 was the UFO recovered as Roswell.
 It later hatched and replaced the hangar at Area 51.

-- Futurama: in the episode that gives this trope its name, the Planet Express crew accidentally Time Travels back to 1947 and causes the Roswell Incident.
+- Futurama: In the episode that gives this trope its name, the Planet Express crew accidentally time travels back to 1947 and causes the Roswell Incident (Bender gets broken into pieces and is mistaken for a spacecraft, while Zoidberg is the alien who gets captured by the US Air Force).

 Bender: That's no flying saucer!
 That's my ass!

-- If this troper's memory serves correctly, there was an episode of the Arthur Spin-Off Postcards From Buster that visited, among other places, Roswell.
+- There was an episode of the Arthur Spin-Off Postcards from Buster that visited, among other places, Roswell.